leekgroup/ballgown_code/RIN/README.md

 * The GEUVADIS ballgown object (`geuvadisbg.rda`).
 Code to create this is in the [GEUVADIS_preprocessing folder](https://github.com/alyssafrazee/ballgown_code/tree/master/GEUVADIS_preprocessing) of this repo, or the object can be [directly downloaded](https://www.dropbox.com/s/kp5th9hgkq8ckom/geuvadisbg.rda).

 ### script
 After installing all the dependencies, run the script `rin_analysis.R`.
+As long as `geuvadisbg.rda` is in the working directory, you don't need to change any paths in this script.